 I am reasonably confident in the understanding I have gained, and my goal was to write about it in a way that clarified the complexity without compromising accuracy.
 It hasn’t turned out quite as I hoped!

 One of the problems in trying to write clearly and accurately for a general audience is that genuine insight rather than superficial understanding requires technical detail.
 It’s necessary not just to know the names of the component parts and what these terms mean, but also to understand the dynamics of how these components interact.
 When I introduce a new term or concept I fully explain what it means and how it impacts the functioning of the economy.
 Gradually, the blog has built up many such descriptions and I couldn’t possibly explain every term or concept every time it comes up.
-But equally it’s not reasonable assumption to assume that the reader will remember everything that has gone on before, and I want each post to be as accessible as possible to a new reader.
+But equally it’s not reasonable to assume that the reader will remember everything explained before, and I want each post to be as accessible as possible to a new reader.
 I do my best to strike a balance, but over time the blog has simply got bogged down in technical detail.
 Equally, what you will find is a blog that is not superficial, that does not gloss over important details, and explains what you really need to know.

 Linked to this, another challenge is that although I want each post to be straightforward to understand (albeit requiring a bit of effort) I will not compromise on precision and accuracy.
 Sometimes I find a simple way to say something, but can instantly hear in my head the objections that someone with an in-depth knowledge of the subject would make, and that leads me to refine and clarify, often increasing the length of the post, or even turning what was meant to be one post into two or three!